hai2ammu/RentItAnn/README.md

 RentItAnn
 =========

-Rent it is a website using Php,mysql and css
+Rent it is a website using Php,mysql and css.GIT is also used.